 Students should also complete the Free Application for Federal Student Aid (FAFSA) by February 1.
 The federal school code for Simmons is 002208.

-Part I: Nomination Letter
+Part I: Nomination Letter (optional)

 A student's nomination letter should come from a guidance counselor, college counselor, community advocate, headmaster, or teacher.
 Students may also choose to nominate themselves.
 On each page of the nomination letter, students should include their full name and date of birth.
 Nominators must include their full name, title, e-mail address, phone number, and mailing address within the letter.